 - The cost of your purchase in CAD using the appropriate exchange rate

-- The foreign transaction fee charged by your credit card
+- The FX fee charged by your credit card

-Foreign transaction fees (also known as foreign exchange fees) are applied to your transaction total after it’s been converted to CAD using the exchange rate.
-The typical transaction fee is 2.5% but you should always check your credit card’s terms and conditions to make sure.
+Foreign transaction fees – also known as foreign exchange fees or FX fees – are applied to your transaction total after it's been converted to CAD using the exchange rate.
+The typical transaction fee is 2.5%, but you should always check your credit card's terms and conditions to make sure.

-Cost in foreign currency x currency exchange rate + foreign transaction fee = total cost in CAD
+Cost in foreign currency x currency exchange rate + FX fee = total cost in CAD

-After applying a 2.5% foreign transaction fee, the total cost of your sandwich would be $14.28 CAD and your bus fare $0.74 CAD.
+After applying a 2.5% FX fee, the total cost of your $10 sandwich would be $14.28 CAD, and your bus fare would be $0.74 CAD.
 Obviously, these are modest costs, but transaction fees can really add up if you often use your credit card while travelling internationally.

 Payment networks sometimes charge a currency conversion fee (or "currency exchange rate fee" or "foreign exchange rate fee") on top of transaction fees.
 Conversion fees are usually no bigger than 1%, if they appear at all.
 As always, check your credit cardholder agreement for accurate numbers.